simonsobs/soaculib/docs/frameworks.rst

 code can be awkward, and ``requests``-based code will run with many fewer dependencies.

-The aculib exposes a primary user interface through the AcuControl class.
+The soaculib exposes a primary user interface through the AcuControl class.
 The propagation of commands and queries from the user to ACU are layered as follows: